The role of gas in Europe’s future energy mix and the transition to zero carbon of Europe’s power sector

 Jan Ingwersen, General Director, ENTSO-G

-Martin O'Neill, Head of Product Management, GE Gas Power
+Martin O'Neill, Vice President of Product Management, GE Gas Power

 Frédéric Simon, Energy and Environment Editor, EURACTIV